abstractfactory/docs/pipi/src/installation/installing-python.md

 ### Come with me if you want to live

-Python is the most useful if it is accessible via your terminal.
+Although optional for the purposes of this guide and usage of Pipi, Python is the most useful if it is accessible via your terminal.

 ```
 $ python